tyliang/Tengyuan.Liang/content/publication/ipm-est.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "We study the minimax optimal rate for estimating the Wasserstein-$1$ metric between two unknown probability measures based on $n$ i.i.d. empirical samples from them.
-We show that estimating the Wasserstein metric itself between probability measures, is not significantly easier than estimating the probability measures under the Wasserstein metric.
-We prove that the minimax optimal rates for these two problems are multiplicatively equivalent, up to a $\\log \\log (n)/\\log (n)$ factor." abstract_short = ""
+abstract = "We study the minimax optimal rates for estimating a range of Integral Probability Metrics (IPMs) between two unknown probability measures, based on $n$ independent samples from them.
+Curiously, we show that estimating the IPM itself between probability measures, is not significantly easier than estimating the probability measures under the IPM.
+We prove that the minimax optimal rates for these two problems are multiplicatively equivalent, up to a $\log \log (n)/\log (n)$ factor." abstract_short = ""

 # Featured image thumbnail (optional)